 - Measure the exact height of your window in three places: left, middle and right.
 Choose the shortest of the three measurements.
 This is the height measurement of your blinds.

 - Now that you have completed these few simple steps, you are ready to place your order.

-The product details page for your blinds provides information on how much flat space is required around your window for installation.
+The product details page for your blinds provides information on how much flat space is required around your window or door for installation.
 When you specify an outside mount, we will not take any size deductions.
 Your blinds will be made at the exact size you specify.